tradecloud/tradecloud-docs-api-v2/buyer/issue/README.md

 * `deliverySchedule.position`: the optional position in the delivery schedule.
 Required when using `status`.
 Not to be confused with the `line.position`
 * `deliverySchedule.date`: the requested delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
 * `deliverySchedule.quantity`: the requested quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.
+* `deliverySchedule.quantity`: the requested quantity of this delivery schedule position.
+Quantity has a decimal `1234.56` format with any number of digits.
+* `deliverySchedule.status`: The logistics status of this delivery line according to the buyer.
+The `deliverySchedule.position` MUST be set when providing `status`.

 {% hint style="warning" %}
 `deliverySchedule.position` should be unique within the delivery schedule and never change.
 Never renumber or re-use `deliverySchedule.position`s.
+{% endhint %}

+{% hint style="info" %}
+The delivery line logistics status is one of:

+* `ReadyToShip`: full quantity ready to be shipped by the supplier

+These logistics statuses are under development and API and documentation may change:

+* `Shipped`: full quantity shipped by the supplier
+* `Delivered`: full quantity delivered at the buyer
 {% endhint %}

 ### Requested prices